ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 }
 ```

-One unique thing to note about the above is that we are appending UserRound data to the “Try Again” button so we can have access to it, if needed.
+What's happening here is we're appending UserRound data to the “Try Again” button so we can have access to it, if needed.
 If there's a chance we'll need to update the UserRound, we have to be able to access that UserRound.

 <img width="800" alt="Screen Shot 2020-03-10 at 2 43 23 PM" src="https://user-images.githubusercontent.com/33204849/76347817-98daec00-62dd-11ea-8b23-7ba812874ab5.png">